-In addition to the general export options, FileGDB has the following options:
+In addition to the general export options, the following options are available for FileGDB export:

 The name of the geodatabase directory.
-The ".gdb" suffix is mandatory.
+The .gdb suffix is required.

 Controls what is exported per selected scene shape.
-Available values are:
+The following are available values:

 Export object attributes